Volume1 – 2007

-A second book in the series ‘UNSUNG-Extraordinary Lives’ is now ready.
-It features stories of another seven Unsung Heroes from across India.
-Some of India’s top photographers, Amit Mehra, Dinesh Khanna, Jyothi Karat, Namas Bhojani and Prashant Panjiar have collaborated with Mahesh Bhat to produce the book.
-Social scientist Amita Baviskar, Geshe Dorji Damdul, Director of Tibet House- Cultural Center of H.H the Dalai Lama, Social Activist Madhu Malhotra, Journalists Saritha Rai, Radhika Bordia and Sugata Srinivasa Raju have written essays.
-The great organic farmer Masanobu Fukuoka’s estate has given permission to use a chapter from his book ‘One Straw Revolution’ in the second volume.
+The second book in the series, UNSUNG-Extraordinary Lives, was published in 2016, and features stories of seven heroes from across India.
+Some of the country’s top photographers including Amit Mehra, Dinesh Khanna, Jyothi Karat, Namas Bhojani, and Prashant Panjiar have collaborated with Mahesh Bhat to produce the book.
+Social scientist Amita Baviskar, Geshe Dorji Damdul, director of Tibet House- Cultural Center of H.H the Dalai Lama, activist Madhu Malhotra, journalists Saritha Rai, Radhika Bordia, and Sugata Srinivasa Raju have also written essays.
+The great organic farmer Masanobu Fukuoka’s estate granted permission to use a chapter from his book The One-Straw Revolution in the second volume.

 The third volume of the UNSUNG project was the exhibition, “Celebrating the Extraordinary Grandeur of Smallness” commissioned as an exhibition by Serepndipity Arts Foundation for the Serendipity Arts Festival, 2018 at Goa.